Garden: China

 The earliest recorded Chinese gardens were created in the valley of the Yellow River, during the Shang dynasty (1600–1046 BC).
 These gardens were large, enclosed parks where the kings and nobles hunted game, or where fruit and vegetables were grown.
-Early inscriptions from this period, carved on tortoise shells, have three Chinese characters for garden, you, pu and yuan.You was a royal garden where birds and animals were kept, while pu was a garden for plants.
-During the Qin dynasty (221–206 BC), yuan became the character for all gardens.
-The old character for yuan is a small picture of a garden; it is enclosed in a square which can represent a wall, and has symbols which can represent the plan of a structure, a small square which can represent a pond, and a symbol for a plantation or a pomegranate tree.
+Early inscriptions from this period, carved on tortoise shells, have three Chinese characters for garden, yòu (囿), pǔ (圃) and yuán (園).
+Yòu was a royal garden where birds and animals were kept, while pǔ was a garden for plants.
+During the Qin dynasty (221–206 BC), yuán became the character for all gardens.
+The old character for yuán is a small picture of a garden; it is enclosed in a square which can represent a wall, and has symbols which can represent the plan of a structure, a small square which can represent a pond, and a symbol for a plantation or a pomegranate tree.

 A famous royal garden of the late Shang dynasty was the Terrace, Pond and Park of the Spirit (Lingtai, Lingzhao Lingyou) built by King Wenwang west of his capital city, Yin.
 The park was described in the Classic of Poetry this way: